aawotund/Combined-machine-learning-and-linear-regression-analysis-of-NIR-spectra-.../README.md

 ## Data Pretreatment Key I

-The raw spectra was subjected to SNV data pretreatment to remove the
+The raw spectra was subjected to SNV data pretreatment to remove the scatter effects

 Below are the outcome of the treatment and what each denote: